 We stayed at two different hotels in Tromsø, at the beginning and end of our trip, and had two very different experiences.

 This is a really good modern hotel with a central location and the best buffet breakfast I’ve seen in Norway.
 Breakfast included fresh fruit juices, well-cooked eggs, cured meats and fishes with a good variety of breads.
 It was very clean and my girls, who were staying in an adjoining twin room by themselves, loved the view on the snowed-in harbor.

 It was so central that we walked to the historic downtown to have dinner at Emmas Drømmekjøkken for an authentic Norwegian meal (don’t try the cod liver soup, it’s not for the faint-hearted).

-I hope that you will have a great time on your visit to Tromso and cross fingers that you will see Northern Lights in Norway.
+I hope that you will have a great time on your visit to Tromsø and cross fingers that you will see Northern lights in Norway.
 This was definitely a highlight of our family trip.